syncfusion-content/ej2-angular-docs/ej2-angular/grid/style-and-appearance/aggregate.md

 # Aggregate Customization in Angular Grid Component

-The appearance of aggregate elements in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component can be customized using CSS.
+The appearance of aggregate elements in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid component can be customized using CSS.
 Below are examples for customizing the aggregate root element and the aggregate cell elements.

 ## Customizing the aggregate root element